 It can make sense to pay an annual fee if you funnel enough spending through your credit card (and pay off the balance in full every month, of course) so that the fee is cancelled out through cash back or rewards points, but a no-fee credit card is a better choice for people who don’t use their credit card for everyday spending.

-The Tangerine Money-Back Credit Card was named 2016 Product of the Year Canada™ from a nationwide consumer vote, and it’s easy to see why: the versatile card card offers 2% cash back in two categories of your choice (groceries, gas, entertainment, recurring bills, etc.) and 1% cash back on everything else, with no limit on how much you can earn back.
+The Tangerine Money-Back Credit Card was named 2016 Product of the Year Canada™ from a nationwide consumer vote, and it’s easy to see why: the versatile card card offers 2% cash back in two categories of your choice (groceries, gas, entertainment, recurring bills, etc.) and 0.5% cash back on everything else, with no limit on how much you can earn back.
 You can change your bonus categories to suit your needs, and the cash back rewards are applied to your statement monthly.
 If you deposit your cash back rewards into a Tangerine Savings Account, you’ll get a third category earning 2%.
-The card also has a low foreign conversion fee of 1.5%.

 You need a second credit card